 Easy-to-grow members of the sunflower family yielding a profusion of yellow, orange, maroon, or reddish flowers.
 Deadhead for longer bloom; use hedge shears to remove large numbers of spent blooms.
 Both annual and perennial kinds are easy to propagate—annuals from seed sown in place or in pots, perennials from seed or division.
 Plants tend to self-sow; seeds attract birds.

-To 2 1/2–3 ft. tall and half as broad.
+Grows to 2 1/2–3 ft. tall, half as broad.
 Many erect or slightly leaning stems carry many whorls of finely divided, very narrow leaves.
-Bright yellow, 2-in. daisies are freely borne at stem tips over along bloom season—from summer through autumn.
+Bright yellow, 2-in. daisies are freely borne at stem tips over a long bloom season—from summer through autumn.
 One of the most tolerant of drought, neglect.
 ‘Moonbeam’, 1 1/2–2 ft. tall, has pale yellow flowers; ‘Zagreb’, 1 ft. tall, has golden yellow flowers.